idelchi/devenv/README.md

 ## Using Docker

-The accompanying docker image may be used to run native runs with full support of all commands listed in the _taskfile_.

-To launch the container and mount the workspace, run
+You can use the accompanying Docker image to run native tasks with full support for all commands listed in the Taskfile.
+To launch the container and mount the workspace, run:

     docker compose run devenv

+For more detailed instructions on how to use these tools, please refer to their respective documentation.